z-shell/docs/public/docs/getting-started/overview.md

 ```

 The above commands show two ways of basic plugin loading. <code>load</code> causes reporting to
-be enabled – you can track what plugin does, view the information with `zi report {plugin-spec}` and then also unload the plugin with `zi unload {plugin-spec}`. `light` is a significantly faster loading without tracking and
-reporting, by using which user resigns of the ability to view the plugin report
+be enabled – you can track what plugin does, view the information with `zi report {plugin-name}` and then also unload the plugin with `zi unload {plugin-name}`. `light` is a significantly faster loading without tracking and reporting, by using which user resigns of the ability to view the plugin report
 and to unload it.

 :::note

-**In Turbo mode the slowdown caused by tracking is negligible.**.
+In Turbo mode the slowdown caused by tracking is negligible..

 :::